 You can only apply once per weekly lottery.
 While there isn't an annual limit on the number of confirmed reservations you can have, you can only have six active (i.e., future) reservations at any given time.

-Wilderness permits are required all year, but reservations are not necessary for trips November through April.
+Wilderness permits are required all year, but reservations are only available for trips May through October.